PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 }
 ```

 A bit of an explanation on what is happening here.
 MainWindowViewModel has a dependency on the ```ICustomerStore``` interface, so that interface has to be registered in the ```App.RegisterTypes``` so that it's implementation can be handled by the dependency container.
-There is a ```Customers``` property that is bound to the listview in our user interface and a ```SelectedCustomer``` that is bound to the currently selected item in the list view.
+There is a ```Customers``` property that is bound to the listview in the user interface and a ```SelectedCustomer``` that is bound to the currently selected item in the list view.

 There is also CommandLoad object that implements the ```ICommand``` interface.
 This has an ```Execute``` method that is called when the user clicks on the button.
 Prism implements the ```ICommand``` interface with ```DelegateCommand``` class that allows delegates to be passed in to handle implementing the ```ICommand``` interface.
 In the case of ```CommandLoad```, the ```CommandLoadExecute``` function is passed in as the delegate and now, whenever the WPF binding system tries to execute ```ICommand.Execute```, ```CommandLoadExecute``` is invoked.